sakaki-/novena-kernel-patches/README.md

 ### Option 1: Non-Gentoo Users

 Fetch the patches and 4.7.2 kernel source, then patch your kernel and build as usual.
-The only slight trickiness comes from the fact that some of the patches are at patchlevel 0, and some at patchlevel 1 (due to quirks in Gentoo's `unipatch`, as described above).
+The only slight trickiness comes from the fact that some of the patches are at patchlevel 0, and some at patchlevel 1 (due to quirks in Gentoo's `unipatch`, as described above), but I have supplied a small script to handle that.

 Here's a simple example workflow (you can of course download the kernel via `git` and other tools, but we'll just use a tarball here):